adonisjs/v5-docs/content/guides/views/rendering.md

 ## Rendering Modes

 Edge exposes both the sync and the async API's for rendering views.
-We **recommend using the async API** as the I/O operations performed by Edge does not block the Node.js event loop.
+We **recommend using the async API**.
+In async mode, the I/O operations performed by Edge does not block the Node.js event loop.

 In the following example: